 The buddy system should be utilised as per for taking lab samples.

-Non-urgent samples should be batched and request for collection by porters on 82097 each day at 10am (Mon-Fri).
+In ED non-urgent samples should be batched in the box in the ED lab (where the pod system is) and request for collection by porters on 82097 each day at 10am every day.

 Before any transfer of patients from one clinical area to another there must be contact with the receiving area to ensure the patient destination area is ready for the patient arrival.